matthewcornell/peepweather/README.txt

   o bug: empty -> Not Found

 o ranges : param values: not empty. ints. sorted

-** 1 how-it-works: explain how to read, icons (cloud cover) Cloud cover does not influence color.
-It's secondary and is shown as adjunct information in the form of an icon.

 ** 1 "Colors & Icons": switch Medium and Low columns, so that the medium column is to the left and low is to the right?
 And maybe add a title above that chart: "Desirability:" currently it's slightly confusing (until seeing "how it works" link).